OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 ### Step 7 - Share your custom widget with the world!

 If you make a functional widget that you think others could benefit from, please share it with the world by submitting a pull request to the [OpenBCI_GUI repo](https://github.com/OpenBCI/OpenBCI_GUI)!
-*GUI Crash*
-One of the most common ways to crash the GUI with a new widget is drawing `null` data, or some other error related to `draw()`.
-Another common crash is an `Exception`, which will print to the console of Atom, VSCode, or Processing IDE.

-### Step 7 - Share your custom widget with the world!

-If you make a functional widget that you think others could benefit from, please share it with the world by submitting a pull request to the [OpenBCI_GUI repo](https://github.com/OpenBCI/OpenBCI_GUI)!